-Minister's Children Scholarship
+Minister's Child Scholarship

-This scholarship is available to full-time students who live on campus, and who have a parent employed as a full-time, ordained or church-approved minister.
-The Scholarship pays the remaining cost of tuition after all Federal grant aid has been applied.
+This scholarship is available to full-time students who live on campus and have a parent employed as a fulltime, ordained, or church-approved minister.
+This scholarship funds the cost of 12 credits per semester after all other institutional aid and Federal Pell grant aid is first applied, with a minimum institutional aid amount of \$4,000 per semester.
+The scholarship may be applied toward tuition, fees, room and board, or other direct GLCC charges.